Cecildt/angular2-O365-desktop-app/README.md

 * Redirect URI: http://localhost/callback
 * Select all read items for Users, Groups, Mail, Calendar, Contacts and Files.
 * Register the app and remember to copy your client ID provided to you.
-* Update the svcConstant.ts file with your values.
+* Update the azure-config.ts file with your values.

 ![Application Registration](./images/app-registration.png)